m-mango/bavarian-forest-visitor-monitoring-dssgx-24/docs/methodology-and-approach.md

 | 23, 24, 25, 26, 27   | Lightning, Hail, Thunderstorm, Heavy Thunderstorm, Storm       | 6 (Storms)                                  |

-- **Parking Data**:
+### Parking Data

 Historical and real-time parking data for the Bavarian Forest National Park is sourced from the Bayern Cloud, a cloud computing service provided by the Bavarian government to support public administration, municipalities, and other organizations in the region.
 The park has 12 sensors installed in its parking lots, which monitor the occupancy of parking spaces.
 These sensors provide data on each lot's capacity, current occupancy, and occupancy rate.
 However, two of the parking lot sensors are currently offline, so data from those locations is unavailable.
 The frequency at which the sensors transmit data to the Bayern Cloud varies, both across different sensors and within individual sensors over time.

 ## Streamlit App